Home » Biography » Rabindranath Tagore

 Establishment of Santiniketan by Rabindranath Tagore

 In Santiniketan, the father of Rabindranath had purchased a huge property.
-In 1901, he relocated to Santiniketan and established an ashram with the intention of opening an experimental school on his father’s property.
+In 1901, he relocated to Santiniketan and established an ashram to open an experimental school on his father’s property.
 The classes there were held under trees and used the conventional Guru-Shishya method of instruction.
 It was a prayer hall with marble flooring and was called “The Mandir.”
 Rabindranath Tagore felt that the rebirth of this ancient method of education would be advantageous in comparison to the modern approach.

 Literary Works of Rabindranath Tagore